georgepaul171/Research-Project/bpd/10June/AEH_Mathematical_Documentation.md

 In the AEH prior, this is achieved through the use of local shrinkage parameters `lambda_i` for each feature weight `w_i`.
 These parameters are updated adaptively during training:

-- Each `lambda_i` acts as a feature-specific regularization strength.
+- Each `lambda_i` acts as a feature-specific regularisation strength.
 - If a feature is unimportant, its `lambda_i` will decrease, leading to stronger shrinkage of `w_i` towards zero.
 - If a feature is important, its `lambda_i` will remain larger, allowing `w_i` to stay nonzero.
 - The update rule `lambda_{t+1} = lambda_t + momentum_{t+1}` ensures that each feature's relevance is learned from the data.